-2021 HIGHLIGHTS
+2022 HIGHLIGHTS 1

-Message from the Chairman of Boston Pizza Royalties Income Fund ,
+Message from the Chairman of Boston Pizza Royalties Income Fund 3

-Letter from the President of Boston Pizza International Inc. $\label{eq:Boston Pizza} % \begin{center} \end{center} \begin{center} cente$ 4
+Message from the President of Boston Pizza International Inc. 4

-BOSTON PIZZA ROYALTIES INCOME FUND
+BOSTON PIZZA ROYALTIES INCOME FUND 7

-Management's Discussion & Analysis 1
+Management's Discussion & Analysis 8

-Consolidated Financial Statements 50
+Consolidated Financial Statements 51

-BOSTON PIZZA INTERNATIONAL INC. 7
+BOSTON PIZZA INTERNATIONAL INC. 79

 Management's Discussion & Analysis 80

 Consolidated Financial Statements 113

-2021 HIGHLIGHTS
+2022 HIGHLIGHTS

-- The COVID-19 pandemic continues to impact the restaurant industry and the business and revenues of Boston Pizza Royalties Income Fund (the "Fund"), Boston Pizza International Inc. ("BPI") and Boston Pizza Canada Limited Partnership ("BP Canada LP"). - System-Wide Gross Sales (see page 80) of \$812.9 million, representing an increase of 5.1% compared to one year ago. - Franchise Sales of \$660.1 million for the Year, representing an increase of 7.6% compared to one year ago. - Same Restaurant Sales (see page 10) of positive 8.5% for the Year. - Cash flows generated from operating activities of \$30.5 million for the Year, representing an increase of 33.3% compared to one vear ago. - Distributable Cash+(see page 9) increased 25.4% for the Year and Distributable Cash per Unit+(see page 9) increased 25.7% for the Year. - Payout Ratio (see page 9) of 109.5% for the Year and a cash balance of \$5.2 million at the end of the Year. - Boston Pizza did not open any new full-service restaurants and closed four full-service restaurants in 2021. - The monthly distribution rate increased from \$0.065 per Unit of the Fund to \$0.085 per Unit beginning with the September 2021 distribution that was paid on October 29, 2021.
+- COVID-19 continued to impact the business of Boston Pizza International Inc. ("BPI").
+However on an annual basis, 2022 total Franchise Sales\ (see page 13) returned to pre-pandemic levels despite the challenges faced in the first half of the Year. - System-Wide Gross Sales\ (see page 80) of \$1.1 billion, representing an increase of 32.3% compared to one year ago. - Franchise Sales of \$855.0 million for the Year representing an increase of 29.5% versus the same period one year ago. - Same Restaurant Sales\ (see page 10) of 30.4% for the Year.
+As COVID-19 began to adversely affect sales in Boston Pizza restaurants in March of 2020, the Fund believes that it is also useful to calculate and report SRS comparing 2022 Franchise Sales to 2019 Franchise Sales.
+If SRS were calculated comparing Franchise Sales in the Year to Franchise Sales in the same period in 2019, SRS would be 3.2%. - Cash flows generated from operating activities of \$34.4 million for the Year representing an increase of 12.7% versus the same period one year ago. - Distributable Cash\ (see page 9) increased 25.2% for the Year, and Distributable Cash per Unit\ (see page 9) increased 25.2% for the Year. - Payout Ratio\ (see page 9) of 99.4% for the Year.
+Cash balance at the end of the Year was \$5.2 million. - The Fund increased its monthly distribution rate twice during the Year, first with the July 2022 distribution rate from \$0.085 to \$0.100 per unit of the Fund ("Unit"), and then with the November 2022 distribution rate from \$0.100 to \$0.102 per Unit. - The Fund declared and paid a special cash distribution to unitholders of the Fund ("Unitholders") of \$0.085 per Unit in December 2022. - \ Non-GAAP Financial Measure, Non-GAAP Ratio or Supplementary Financial Measure under National Instrument 52-112.
+See page reference for details.